Last fact-checked: 13 August 2020

-Rollback the years while on a holiday of a lifetime with Botox in Thailand.
-You’ll return home looking rejuvenated and fresh-faced (not to mention that tan), with people making the assumption you look so good because you’ve had a really relaxing vacation.
+Rollback the years while on a holiday of a lifetime with Botox® in Thailand.
+You’ll return home looking rejuvenated and fresh-faced (not to mention that tan).

 Discover how you can find and book treatment at a fully licensed and verified clinic in Thailand with the help of Medical Departures.